Cat Behavior Explained: Introducing a New Kitten into the Home

 Keeping feeding spaces separate will eliminate concerns surrounding food aggression and stress in cat introductions.
 Jason Galaxy suggests feeding the cats on either side of a closed door, so as to create a positive association between the kitten and adult cat in a low-stress environment.

 For the record, I still typically feed Olivia and Emory separately.
 Sometimes, I’ve noticed that Olivia acts intimidated if Emory approaches her while she’s eating, even if Emory isn’t going after Olivia’s food.
 While they’re not separated by doors or even rooms, I am careful to put their wet food bowls a few feet from each other.
-(Side note, this also helps keep Louis from overeating and taking over the girls’ food bowls.)
+(Side note: this also helps keep Louis from overeating and taking over the girls’ food bowls.)

+Step 5.
 Enlist the Help of Cat Pheromones with Feliway

-I swear by Feliway.
-Feliway is a vet-recommended and drug-free option for mellowing your feline friend.
 The pheromones create an “odorless copy of [cats’] facial pheromone which helps cats feel more comfortable in their environment.”
-You can pick up a diffuser of the pheromones or a spray bottle; I’ve had good experiences with both.

-Check out Feliway at Amazon and Chewy.
+You can order Feliway from both Amazon and Chewy.

 Read my full post about how Feliway works here!

+Step 6.
 Lastly, Be Patient When Introducing a New Kitten and Cat

 Cats are amazing little creatures, but they can really test your resolve.
 Introducing a new kitten to an older cat — especially two older cats — can be very trying.
 These things take time and patience.
 It’s not a perfect, linear process and you may need to accept the fact that the kitten and adult cat will never be besties (IE: Olivia and Emory).
 If this is the case, it does not mean you can’t have an otherwise harmonious home.
 Olivia and Emory may not snuggle like they do with Louis, and we may still have to use a squirt bottle from time to time because they get into spats, but 90% of the time, everything’s fine.
 And that’s pretty great.